 We have partnered with OpenStreetMap to provide the latest information about U.S. Bicycle Routes via their OpenCycleMap application.
 OpenCycleMap is a wiki-based mapping project being developed by volunteer contributors from all over the world.

 The map displays designated and proposed USBRs, the Mississippi River Trail (MRT) and East Coast Greenway (ECG), various Adventure Cycling routes, and local/regional bike routes.
-In some areas there may be overlap between designated or proposed USBRs and other established national routes.
-The map is continuously updated as new USBRs are proposed and approved.
+In some areas there may be overlap between designated USBRs and other established national routes.
+The map is continuously updated as new USBRs are approved.
 This tutorial can help you get started with OpenCycleMap.